 Going into this project, I wanted to make my exhibit interactive to take full advantage of the physical medium.
 I also wanted to incorporate the topic of science identity, which I had explored in my thesis paper.

-Partway through development, I roped in my younger brother's friends to user test the activity.
-Their feedback helped me refine the prompts and anticipate visitors' questions.
+"Playtester" feedback helped me refine the prompts and anticipate visitors' questions.

 Brand Design

-Throughout the design process, my number one priority was to highlight the activity and community visualization.
-With this goal in mind, I created a functional and minimal exhibit brand that pairs the LEGO colors with accessible typography.
+I created a functional and minimal exhibit brand that pairs the LEGO colors with accessible typography.

 View Another Project